Electronic catch and position reporting

 Electronic catch and geospatial position reporting – what’s changing for fishers?

-One of the key changes is that instead of using paper forms, you’ll provide the information
+reporting is done.
+One of the key changes is that instead of using paper forms, you’ll provide the information electronically.

 A capture of non-fish or protected fish species report.